 5) Expert mortgage advice and guidance to help you navigate the mortgage market

 1) Get the best mortgage rates in Ontario: See nesto’s lowest rates and compare them to our top competitors.
-With our Lowest Rate Guarantee, we guarantee that we can match any rate, or we’ll pay you $500.
+Our Lowest Rate Guarantee guarantees that we can match any rate, or we’ll pay you $500.

 (3) Saving you time and money with a 100% virtual option.
-You schedule a time to chat with our experts who help you customize a mortgage solution that is as unique as you.
-Start your application, chat with an advisor and lock in your rate all on the same day.
+You schedule a time to chat with our experts, who help you customize a mortgage solution that is as unique as you.
+Start your application, chat with an advisor and lock in your rate on the same day.

 (4) Added benefits to help you be mortgage free faster with all prepayment privileges as a standard offer.
 We offer 150-day rate holds if you need to lock in the best rates sooner.
 All options are available with 1% cashback to give you a head start with your savings.

 (5) Expert mortgage advice and guidance to help you navigate the mortgage market with quick approval today and ongoing interest savings, service and support for years to come.
 We provide unbiased, transparent and honest advice from our qualified and licensed brokers.